Jan-Piotraschke/MeshCartographyLib/dev/MeshMetric/AngleDistortionHelper.cpp.md

 details: "The angle is preserved if the first fundamental form is a multiple of the identity, i.e., I(u) = η(u)Id"
 ---

+# Introduction

+In mesh processing, **angle distortion** measures how much the angles of mesh faces (typically triangles) change between different representations of the mesh, such as from 3D space to a 2D UV mapping.
+Preserving angles is crucial for creating maps which should get used in navigation.

+This document explains the implementation of the `AngleDistortionHelper` class, which computes the average angle distortion between a 3D mesh and its UV mapping.

 ```cpp
 #include "AngleDistortionHelper.h"